-Celebrate Earth Day 2016 (or any day) by getting out in nature and exploring a corner of Sonoma County you haven’t visited before.
+Celebrate Earth Day 2018 (or any day) by getting out in nature and exploring a corner of Sonoma County you haven’t visited before.
 With more than 1,500 square miles, there’s bound to be something new to discover.

 April 21 (Saturday): Here’s your chance to participate with thousands of other volunteers throughout the state in California State Parks’ 20th annual Earth Day Restoration and Cleanup.
 Tasks will include, depending on the park, removal of invasive plants and replacing them with native species; construction and updating ADA-compliant structures; trail maintenance and campground renovation; graffiti and trash removal, and more.
 Sonoma County state parks participating this year are: Jack London State Historic Park, Sonoma Coast State Park, Sugarloaf Ridge State Park, and Trione-Annadel State Park.
 For more information, call 415-262-4400.

 April 21 (Saturday): Each year, Quarryhill Botanical Garden (see photo) celebrates Earth Day with free admission, earth-friendly vendors, gardening activities, beekeeping presentations, performances by the Sonoma Hometown Band and Sonoma Conservatory for Dance, arts and crafts, and a plant sale.
 Admission is free, but expect a $10 charge for parking (cash only).
 The event runs from 11 a.m.-3 p.m.
 Quarryhill Botanical Garden, 12841 Sonoma Highway, Glen Ellen.